open 24/7 - speak to an expert now

 1. Water Stains or Discoloration

-• Corners where walls meet the floor or ceiling
+· The angle between walls and the floor or the ceiling

-• The base of walls, especially those adjacent to the exterior of your home
+· The bottoms of walls — particularly those next to the outside of your home

-• High up on walls, which could indicate roof leaks
+· High on the walls, which can also indicate roof leaks

 2. Musty Odors